Mahabharata: Translations

 The first Bengali translations of the Mahabharata emerged in the 16th century.
 It is disputed whether Kavindra Parameshwar of Hooghly (based in Chittagong during his writing) or Sri Sanjay of Sylhet was the first to translate it into Bengali.

-A Persian translation of Mahabharata, titled Razmnameh, was produced at Akbar's orders, by Faizi and ʽAbd al-Qadir Badayuni in the 18th century.
+A Persian translation of Mahabharata, titled Razmnameh, was produced at Akbar's orders, by Faizi and ʽAbd al-Qadir Badayuni in the 16th century.

-The first complete English translation was the Victorian prose version by Kisari Mohan Ganguli, published between 1883 and 1896 (Munshiram Manoharlal Publishers) and by M. N. Dutt (Motilal Banarsidass Publishers).
+The first complete English translation was the Victorian prose version by Kisari Mohan Ganguli, published between 1883 and 1896 (Munshiram Manoharlal Publishers) and by Manmatha Nath Dutt (Motilal Banarsidass Publishers).
 Most critics consider the translation by Ganguli to be faithful to the original text.
 The complete text of Ganguli's translation is in the public domain and is available online.

 An early poetry translation by Romesh Chunder Dutt and published in 1898 condenses the main themes of the Mahābhārata into English verse.
-A later poetic "transcreation" (author's description) of the full epic into English, done by the poet P. Lal, is complete, and in 2005 began being published by Writers Workshop, Calcutta.
-The P. Lal translation is a non-rhyming verse-by-verse rendering, and is the only edition in any language to include all slokas in all recensions of the work (not just those in the Critical Edition).
-The completion of the publishing project is scheduled for 2010.
-Sixteen of the eighteen volumes are now available.
-Dr. Pradip Bhattacharya stated that the P. Lal version is "known in academia as the ‘vulgate'".
-However, it has been described as "not strictly speaking a translation".
+A poetic rendering of the full epic into English, done by the poet P. Lal and completed posthumously by his student, was published by Writers Workshop, Calcutta.
+The P. Lal translation is a non-rhyming verse-by-verse rendering, and it is the only edition in any language to include all slokas in all recensions of the work (not just those in the Critical Edition).
+Dr. Pradip Bhattacharya stated that the P. Lal version is "known in academia as the 'vulgate'".
+The text is a "transcreation" rather than a traditional translation.

 A project to translate the full epic into English prose, translated by various hands, began to appear in 2005 from the Clay Sanskrit Library, published by New York University Press.
 The translation is based not on the Critical Edition but on the version known to the commentator Nīlakaṇṭha.
 Currently available are 15 volumes of the projected 32-volume edition.